World News Now: 2012–2020

 Around August 2015, TJ left "World News Now" and "America This Morning" to focus on his contributions to other shows on the network.
 He "unexpectedly" left the show around August 7, 2015.
 Kendis Gibson has since served as co-anchor of the show.

 On April 4, 2016, Reena announced she was leaving the show to work dayside.
-Reena had a special sendoff on April 8, 2016 and left the network for an anchor position at CBSN, the CBS online streaming news service.
+Reena had a special sendoff on April 8, 2016, and left the network for an anchor position at CBSN, the CBS online streaming news service.
 Diane Macedo, formerly of Imus in the Morning, took over as World News Now co-anchor, alongside Kendis Gibson.

 On Friday, January 6, 2017, World News Now broadcast an elaborate 25th Anniversary special.
 All three half hours, except top of the show news summaries, were devoted to archival show clips and reminiscences by former anchors.
 Predictably irreverent, WNN creator David Bohrman and original anchor Lisa McRee were live in studio to comment on the show's history.
 Barry Mitchell, accordion in tow, performed a special 25th Anniversary polka ("The work we do's important here, that's what the bosses say/We're warming up the cameras later on for GMA").
 Throughout the hour and a half, Bohrman, McRee and a cardboard cutout of Aaron Brown joined then current anchors Kendis Gibson and Diane Macedo at an on-set open bar, along with past and present World News Now staffers.

 2020-Present

 As of late summer 2020, a number of stations in major markets dropped World News Now in favor of daytime talk show reruns.

 These include ABC-owned stations in New York, Los Angeles, Chicago, Philadelphia, Raleigh, San Francisco, and Fresno.
 To quell viewer complaints in affected cities, the show pointed out that the complete broadcast can still be viewed online at 2am Eastern time, five days a week, at abcnews.com, in the "Live" window.
-Later in 2020, the decision was made to cease production of World News Now's third half hour, cutting the show down to two separate half hours, aired back to back from 2 to 3am Eastern time, and rerun from 3 to 4am Eastern time.
+World News Now is also live streamed by Hulu, Disney+, Amazon Prime Video, YouTube and ABC News Live.
+Later in 2020, the decision was made to cease production of World News Now's third half hour, cutting it down to two separate half hours, aired back to back from 2-3am Eastern time, and rerun from 3-4am Eastern time.